 Huntington is an entity separate and distinct from the Bank.
 The Bank conducts most of our operations and Huntington depends upon dividends from the Bank to service Huntington's debt and to pay dividends to Huntington's shareholders.
 The availability of dividends from the Bank is limited by various statutes and regulations.
 It is possible, depending upon the financial condition including liquidity and capital adequacy of the Bank and other factors, that the OCC could limit the payment of dividends or other payments by the Bank.
 In addition, the payment of dividends by our other subsidiaries is also subject to the laws of the subsidiary's state of incorporation, and regulatory capital and liquidity requirements applicable to such subsidiaries.
 In the event that the Bank was unable to pay dividends to us, we in turn would likely have to reduce or stop paying dividends on our Preferred and Common Stock.
-Our failure to pay dividends on our Preferred and Common Stock.
+Our failure to pay dividends on our Preferred and Common Stock could have a material adverse effect on the market price of our Common Stock.
 Additional information regarding dividend restrictions is provided in Item 1.
 Regulatory Matters.